T-shirts aren’t just a staple of casual wear, but articles of clothing that often reflect our personalities, interests, and identities.

 Once you have some final designs, your next step will be to get some mockup images of them on actual t-shirts.
 Your customers are going to want to actually see what the final design will look like printed on a shirt.

-There are a few ways you can get images of your final designs on t-shirts including ordering samples and taking product photography yourself, or with the abundance of t-shirt templates online, you can opt to create a 100% digital mockup like the one below.
+There are a few ways you can get a t shirt mockup.
+These include ordering samples and doing the product photography yourself, or with the abundance of t-shirt templates online, you can opt to create a 100% digital mockup like the one below.

 Below, we have compiled several resources to help you find the best mockup file for your next project: